 I am not recommending to remove all or any of the external scripts as mentioned above.

-Remove those scripts which you think are not a absolute necessity for your site.
+Remove those scripts which you think are not a important for your site.

 There may be some plugins which you have installed long back but now you don't use them anymore or it is not doing things the way they were supposed to do or you have found better plugins which performs better.